CEI-lab/ece3400-2017/docs/lab4.md

 };
 ```

  Modify the Getting Started sketch to send, receive, and display the array using the Serial Monitor.
 You can choose to pack the array (since the values only go up to 3) or to send them as chars.

-Keep in mind that will need to keep track of how many packets you expect to receive, and think of a way to correct behavior if a packet is dropped.
+Keep in mind the number of packets you expect to receive and think of a way to correct behavior if a packet is dropped.
 For example, if you expect to receive 8 packets but only receive 7, then when the first packet comes of another maze update, you’ll think it’s actually the 8th packet and be one off on your counting after that.
-The RF24 library has an Auto-ACK feature – look at the details of this and think of how enabling or disabling it would affect how you send and encode packets.
+The RF24 library has an Auto-ACK feature – look at the details of this and think of how enabling or disabling it would affect how you send and encode packets. *Note:* It is enabled by default.

 **Sending New Information Only**

- If you don’t want to send the entire maze, an alternative is only sending new information.
-Take this code for example:
+ If you do not want to send the entire maze, an alternative is only sending new information.
+This may seem a trivial optimization, but in real-world robotics, power consumption is an unavoidable technical limitation.
+Wasting energy sending superfluous data over radio is shoddy engineering at best.

+Take this code for an example on sending only new maze information:

 ```C
 int x_coord = 3;